CHAPTER 17. Commercial Feeds

 (3) Date of sale;

-(b) All registration fees shall be transferred to the State Treasurer and paid into the General Fund of the State.
+(b) All registration fees collected under paragraph (a)(1) of this section are to be transferred to the State Treasurer and paid into the General Fund of the State.

 No person shall distribute an adulterated feed.
 A commercial feed or customer-formula feed shall be deemed to be adulterated: